Insect Baculovirus Expression Service

 Standard Deliverables

-Technical project reportProvided for complex or multi-round optimization projects; includes expression screening data, yield at each purification step, and QC summary
+For complex projects: expression screening data, yield at each purification step, QC summary

 Ready to Discuss Your Protein Target?